Here is a simple example of a TypeScript file:

 Errors are more likely to arise if your codebase is large and complex.
-That would be beneficial if some problems could be fixed while compiling, though.
-Now, TypeScript can be utilized to reduce compilation errors.
+It would be beneficial if some problems could be fixed while compiling, though.
+TypeScript can now be utilized to reduce compilation errors.
 The best part is that the entire Java source may be used in its current state.

-Read Also: Top Emerging Web Development Trends in 2023
+Read Also: Top Emerging Web Development Trends for 2023

 Still confused about which language to choose for your Project?